p-molnar/get_next_line/README.md

 # get_next_line (C getline reimplementation)

 ## Introduction
-This repository contains the reimplementation of [`getline()`](https://man7.org/linux/man-pages/man3/getline.3.html) function that returns a line read from a defined file descriptor.
+This repository contains a reimplementation of the [`getline()`](https://man7.org/linux/man-pages/man3/getline.3.html) function, which reads a line from a specified file descriptor.

-The way this function differs from the standard `getline()` is that `get_next_line` takes a compiler flag to define a `BUFFER_SIZE`, which defines the maximum read size each time the function is called.
+The key difference between this function and the standard `getline()` is that `get_next_line` allows you to define a `BUFFER_SIZE` compiler flag.
+This flag determines the maximum amount of data read each time the function is called.

 ## Features
-Mandatory part:
+**Mandatory part:**
-- returns line from file descriptor
+- Returns a line from a file descriptor.
-- read up to `BUFFER_SIZE` of data from a defined file descriptor
+- Reads up to `BUFFER_SIZE` data from a specified file descriptor.

-Bonus part:
+**Bonus part:**
-- on top of the mandatory part, the bonus is able to read from multiple file descriptors at the same time
+- In addition to the mandatory features, the bonus part enables reading from multiple file descriptors simultaneously, ensuring that the input reads from different file descriptors do not interfere with each other.

 ## Getting Started

-To get started with this project, clone the repository into the root of your project directory:
+To begin using this project, clone the repository into your project's root directory:

 ```bash
 git clone https://github.com/p-molnar/get_next_line.git